 I tune into clients using their verbal and non-verbal communication.
 I have a lot of experience working with clients who struggle to express themselves, and am adept at coming alongside.

 I have creative materials available for those who find this an easier way to share their world.
 My rooms are situated within a therapy centre on a peaceful leafy street.
-The centre is easily accessible with plenty of parking and a bike rack; or a brief walk or bus ride from Temple Meads station.
+The centre is easily accessible with plenty of parking and a bike rack; or a brief walk or two stop bus ride from Temple Meads station.

 Training, qualifications & experience

 My training is in Integrative Counselling from BCPC.
 This means that I use a mix of a humanistic background (which helps to enter a person's world from their own perspective) with therapeutic use of the arts to aid expression and techniques to help with recalcitrant patterns.
 I have a special interest in Gestalt techniques which can offer clients a way to not just talk about but enter their experiences and come through the other side.

 My previous Psychology degree gave me a cognitive grounding in mental health issues and human development.
 Neuropsychology has particularly given me a passion for the power people possess to heal.